 "Melvin just kept kicking on, right over the coop," recalled Joe Conner, shaking his head and grinning in wonder.

 Conner, who has whipped-in to Melvin for years at Bath County (VA), didn’t resurrect that story out of a distant past.
 It had happened only weeks before Melvin Poe’s ninetieth birthday celebration.

-A month or so earlier, I had recognized the same notes of awe and wonder as I stood chatting with Brian Smith, my farrier, about Melvin’s upcoming ninetieth birthday.To read more, log in (above) or click to subscribe.
+A month or so earlier, I had recognized the same notes of awe and wonder as I stood chatting with Brian Smith, my farrier, about Melvin’s upcoming ninetieth birthday.To read more, a subscription is required.
+Log in or click here to subscribe.